VERSALIST GUIDES

 • Fairness metrics calculated across relevant demographics

-4. Evaluation Methodologies & Best Practices
+4. Evaluation Methodologies

-Different evaluation paradigms offer complementary insights into AI system performance.
+Different paradigms offer complementary insights:

 Principled Iteration & Drift Handling

-5. Evaluating Reasoning & Complex Problem Solving
+5. Evaluating Reasoning & Complex Tasks

-Advanced AI systems often perform multi-step reasoning that requires specialized evaluation approaches.
+Advanced AI systems require specialized evaluation approaches:

 Process-Based Evaluation